Here’s a little bit about the apples of Rick’s eye 🙂

 Corbin Nicolas Wilson

-Now 20 years old, the star running back of his high school’s football team who received three invitations to summer camps at NCAA Tier 1 universities in the southern U.S. (but didn’t attend because of ACL/MCL surgery), Corbin is now in his second year apprenticing in interior construction and loving it.
-Below is a video Rick complied of the highlights of his 2014 high school season.
-Open full screen and watch #42 at work on the gridiron – no one can catch him!
+Now 26 years old, the star running back of his high school’s football team who received three invitations to summer camps at NCAA Tier 1 universities in the southern U.S. (but didn’t attend because of ACL/MCL surgery), Corbin completed his second year apprenticing in interior construction and is now a team leader having even

 Cameron Richard Wilson